mozilla/data-docs/src/concepts/pipeline/http_edge_spec.md

 Here the `namespace` is fixed as "telemetry", and there is no `docVersion` in the URL.
 This means that incoming JSON documents must be parsed to determine the schema version to apply for validation.
 This logic is part of the downstream [decoder] job.
-Also note the required query parameter suffix `?v=4`.
-Documents sent under `/submit/telemetry` without `v=4` will be rejected at the edge.
+Also note the query parameter suffix `?v=4`, a historical convention sent by Firefox Desktop.
+The edge server routes on the URL path only and forwards the request body opaquely; the query string is preserved as request metadata.

 ### POST/PUT Response codes